lynnfaraday/aresmush.com/_root/clients.md

 1. Open the Atlantis 'Preferences' menu (Atlantis -> Preferences)
 2. On the 'General' tab, check 'Support FugueEdit input grabbing'.
 3. You do not need to set the edit prefix; the default one should work.
+If it doesn't, you can use edit/prefix to set the prefix to "FugueEdit >".

 <a name="mushclient" />